mutalyzer/mutalyzer2/doc/development.rst

 is more important for us.
 Other than that, version semantics are as described by SemVer.

-Releases are available from the GitLab git repository as tags.
+Releases are available from the GitHub git repository as tags.
 Additionally, the latest release is available from the `release` branch.

 .. note:: Older Mutalyzer version numbers took the form 2.0.beta-X where X was